 Confused?
 Here's the difference.
 When you're physically dependent on a drug, your body has built up a tolerance to it, and you need higher doses of the medication to get the same effect.

 When you're addicted to a drug, it's more than physical, it’s also emotional.
 The addiction can be associated with uncontrolled behaviors.
 You keep using the drug, even though it's causing you serious problems at work or school, in your family, or in your social life.

 2. You take different amounts than your doctor prescribed.

 Maybe you take more than you should or take it more often than your doctor prescribed.
-If you think your doctor doesn’t understand your level of pain or that he meant you should take it whenever you need to, even if that’s not what he ordered, it may be a warning sign.
+If you think your doctor doesn’t understand your level of pain or that they meant you should take it whenever you need to, even if that’s not what they ordered, it may be a warning sign.

 Do you stretch out the time between doses or shrink some doses you take so you can take more later?
 If you're trying to control how you take your painkillers instead of following your doctor's instructions, you may have a problem.